eg-conley/egconley/README.md

 - restructured the files to clear any unneccesary code from Vite setup
 - made separate pages and link

+## August 15
+- started designing and configuring the home page
+- created background on Photoshop

 ### August 19, 2024:
 - changed language to javascript and re-structured the backend
 - polished up styling and organization of landing page